'Choke point': The tiny island making Vladimir Putin furious

 Finland sometimes wryly refers to itself as an island.
 Much of its territory is a tightly packed mass of lakes.
 And that means some 90 per cent of its trade is carried by sea.

-A network of some 120 of these lakes is linked to the Black Sea via the city of Vyborg by canal.
+A network of some 120 of these lakes is linked to the Baltic Sea via the city of Vyborg.
 The southern portion of this – including Vyborg – was lost to Russia in Joseph Stalin's brief – but largely unsuccessful – Winter War of 1939.

 But the economic importance of this deepwater channel remains significant for Finland's northeastern regions.